GetOcra/ocra-public-api-documentation/Transaction.md

 # Transaction API

-The reservation intake API allows ORPs to sync reservation data in real time with Ocra.
+The Transaction API allows ORPs to sync reservation data in real time with Ocra.

 `need to get address for staging REST API` https://staging.restapi.com/transaction